 Step 6: Add any “extra” money you have for debt that month

 What is this magical “extra” money?
 It could be money from a tax return, yard sale, overtime, or a check from grandma.
 Whatever it is, put it in this box during the month you receive it to give your snowball a good, hard, push down the hill to pick up more momentum.
 Just make sure you update it the next month.

 This view shows you how many more months of “snowball payments” it will take to pay off a specific debt.
 Your snowball payment will only be going to the lowest balance item on the list, and once that one is paid off you’ll move on to the next one, and then the next one, etc.

 What’s Next?
 Start Paying Down Debt!

-You now have two tools to help you along your journey to being debt free, a budget and your debt snowball strategy.
+You now have two tools to help you along your journey to being debt-free, a budget and your debt snowball strategy.

-Before you get started, I highly recommend you take your first few months of cash flow (or around $1000), and put into to a standalone savings account.
+Before you get started, I highly recommend you take your first few months of cash flow (or around $1000) and put it into a standalone savings account.
 This will be for one of your emergency funds, which will allow you to bounce back from any curveballs life throws at you while you’re paying off your debt (you know, fun stuff like a new water heater, car repairs, etc.).

 Do you have any tips for someone trying to get their debt snowball strategy rolling?